The Commission's Food, Dining and Nutrition resources aim to support high-quality, enjoyable food and dining experiences for aged care residents.

 Visit Nutrition during COVID-19 to find out some simple steps to prevent, identify and manage malnutrition risk.

-A series of webinars is being held to support providers to deliver high-quality food and dining experiences.
+A series of webinars is being held to support providers to deliver high-quality, safe and enjoyable food and dining experiences.

 The first webinar in the food, dining and nutrition series focused on the dining experience and consumer choice.
 The recording of this session is available.